Saving for college is easier than ever

 2 The new beneficiary must be a member of the original beneficiary’s family.
 There may be federal gift or generation skipping transfer tax consequences if the new beneficiary is a member of a younger generation than the original beneficiary

-3 Legend Equities Corporation does not render tax or legal advice.
+3 Lincoln Investment does not render tax or legal advice.
 Consult your tax adviser or attorney for tax and legal advice specific to your situation.

 4 Account owners may opt to contribute five times the current gift tax exemption amount in one year; the gift is treated as a series of five equal annual gifts on the federal gift tax return after the gift is made.
 If additional gifts are made, they may be subject to federal gift taxes.
 Subject to an “add-back” rule in the event of the contributor’s death.